AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 - Is there a slow running query?
 Check out the Query Store to see what is going on with the actual execution plan.
 Moving lots of data between worker nodes is typically a bottleneck to look for.

+### Step 05: Other Criteria
+- Security:
+   - How will the service integrate into your Azure subscription, virtual networks and overall compliance?
+   - How will row and column level security be applied?
+   - How are users setup and configured?
+- Dev Ops
+   - How the system work with your DevOps processes?

 ### Common Questions
 1. How do you choose the appropriate Azure Database?
 Azure has lots of choices from standard database to hyerscale database to data warehouses.
 Here is how I see them:
    - Standard database are what you use for your OLTP applications.
 You have transactions and daily reporting taking place in these databasees.